BACKCOUNTRY SKILLS: HOW TO WHITTLE

-The simplicity of whittling is a big draw.
+The simplicity of wood carving is a big draw.
 All you need is a knife, some wood, and an idea in your head to bring into being.

-It’s important to start a conversation about how to whittle with some attention to using the right tools for the job, and that means a good, sharp knife.
+It’s important to start a conversation about wood carving for beginners with some attention to using the right tools for the job, and that means a good, sharp knife.

 Using your pocket knife is the ideal option because you don’t need to carry any specialized equipment.
-It’s one less piece of equipment to maintain and become familiar with, and it’s the one most likely to be at your side when learning how to whittle.
+It’s one less piece of equipment to maintain and become familiar with, and it’s the one most likely to be at your side when learning how to wood carve.

-Using a more substantial camping knife can be useful for the more significant projects like a fishing spear.
+Using more substantial camping knives can be useful for the more significant projects like a fishing spear.

 Designed and purposed for one task, the whittling knife is typically a very sharp tool used for a variety of different cuts.
 Most knives in this category will have multiple blades for different uses and feature a handle that’s comfortable to grip in a variety of methods.